Former NYT reporter Berenson faces writer VICE over coronavirus blockages

 Alex Berenson, former New York Times reporter, who has become one of the best-known voices for pushing back the mass locking strategy to repel the coronavirus, clashed with a VICE writer this week when a Q&A request turned into public space.

-Berenson has disputed for weeks the tale advanced by health officials and politicians that the United States had to close a large part of daily life with a mixture of social distancing and compulsory government.
+Berenson has disputed for weeks the tale advanced by health officials and politicians that the United States had to shut down much of daily life with a mixture of social distancing and mandatory government restrictions.

 CLICK HERE FOR A FULL COVERAGE OF CORONAVIRUSES